Crohn ZoneCrohn Zone

 How Hormones Impact Crohn's Disease

-Estrogen and progesterone, the primary hormones affected during menopause, play a vital role in regulating the immune system and inflammatory responses.
+Estrogen and progesterone, the primary hormones affected during menopause, play a vital role in regulating the immune system and inflammatory responses - the same hormones that drive symptom shifts during pregnancy with Crohn's disease.
 Crohn's disease, being an inflammatory condition, may react differently to the fluctuations in these hormones.
 Research suggests that hormonal changes during menopause can lead to either an increase or decrease in Crohn’s disease activity, depending on the individual’s unique response.

 Key Hormonal Effects: